Bonbooonn/HmdsBox/readme.md

 ## Run Vagrant box setup
 Change config.vm.synced_folder according to your own workspace directory

+Create/Change hosts files according to your own setup in the directory

 Go to vagrant box directory

 Open terminal